 The GPA calculation includes the grades for courses that are required for graduation from SGJS.
-Thus, Elective Courses from Other Faculties are also included in GPA.
-For Certification Courses and Inter-Faculty Foreign Language Electives, only courses that count toward the total number of credits required for graduation are included in GPA.
+Thus, the evaluation for Elective Courses from Other Faculties is also included in your GPA.
+For Certification Courses and Inter-Faculty Foreign Language Electives, the only courses included in your GPA are those that count toward graduation requirements.

-Please note that if Foreign Language Electives are not applied toward required credits for graduation, they will not be included in GPA.
-Courses taken at another university in Japan or abroad and approved for credit in SGJS are also not included in GPA.
+Foreign Language Electives are not included in your GPA if they do not count toward graduation requirements.
+Courses taken at other universities in Japan and courses taken while studying abroad that have been approved for credit in SGJS are also not included in your GPA.